mzdamidee/odin-recipes/README.md

 # odin-recipes

 This project is a simple recipe website.
 This is mainly to showcase all that was taught in HTML foundations from The Odin Project lesson.
+This will also help to understand how git works.